MarrisSparrisNilsson/AAIS_project/README.md

 ## Progressive Design Updates

 We decided to change the used model to an alternative Qwen3-VL model named: [Qwen3-VL-2B-Instruct-unsloth-bnb-4bit](https://huggingface.co/unsloth/Qwen3-VL-2B-Instruct-unsloth-bnb-4bit).
 We noticed that the previous model took a long time to run locally and therefore sought out a more lightweight version.
 This one utilizes quantization, which essentially means that the precision of the data type is decreased to save memory and computation.

+## Code/Docker file references
+**Repository Structure:**
+- `docker-compose.yml` - Docker setup for all services
+- `fine_tune_mlflow.ipynb` - Main training notebook
+- `app/` - FastAPI application code
+- `requirements.txt` & `environment.yml` - Dependencies

+## Conclusion and Reflection

+The project successfully implemented an invoice processing system using a pre-trained Qwen3-VL-2B model.
+Docker containerization worked well for consistent deployment, and MLFlow effectively tracked experiments.FastAPI provided a robust API for the application.

+However, the main challenge was fine-tuning, where results sometimes worsened rather than improved, and integrating all components into a complete pipeline required significant effort.

+Given more time, we would focus on improving the project structure, conducting more thorough testing, and experimenting with better fine-tuning approaches.

+The current solution remains a development prototype with limitations in handling diverse invoice formats and lacks production features like load balancing or advanced monitoring.